rickhysis/f7-overscroll-animation/README.md

 Overscroll animation plugin
 ==========================
-Overscroll animation adalah plugin unutk menampilkan animasi seperti milik android.overscroll animation using HTML, CSS, and vanilla JavaScript.
+Overscroll animation is a plugin for showing animations like android.overscroll animation using HTML, CSS, and vanilla JavaScript.
 If you are unfamiliar with this user feedback animation, you can see an example GIF.

 -----
 ## LICENSE